-A. Typically, EVs are ¼ the cost to drive than a gas car, saving you an average of $1,500-$2,000 per year on fuel.
-That’s a lot.
+A. Typically, EVs are ¼ the cost to drive than a gas car, saving you an average of $1,500 to $2,000 per year on fuel.
+How will you manifest these savings?

 FAST FACT: ‘Peak pricing’ in many jurisdictions means the cost of electricity is cheaper when most of your charging takes place (on nights and weekends).

 FAST FACT: EVs aren’t just safe, they’re fun!
-Expect your EV to perform smoothly (and silently) whether you’re exploring urban streets or highway cruising at 150 km/h.
+Expect your EV to perform smoothly (and silently) whether you’re exploring dense urban streets or highway cruising at 150 km/h.

 Level 2 is where you plug into either a hard-wired (30A, 220V) or plugged (5-50R) wall-mounted or pedestal charger.
 These chargers are the most common type of home and public changing, charging an EV/PHEV between 3 to 8 hours.
-It’s as simple as plugging in your phone before bed.
+It’s as simple as plugging in your phone before bed!

 You can find out more information on our charging page

 FAST FACT: Today’s fully electric models can travel well in excess of 200 km on a single charge.
 PHEVs integrate a small engine (range extender) for up to 900 km total range.
+Go Anywhere!